JingyangQiao/prompt-gradient-projection/README.md

 Official Pytorch implementation for "**Prompt Gradient Projection for Continual Learning**", **ICLR 2024 (Spotlight)**.

 #######################################################################################

-### Our project page now is available at (https://jingyangqiao.github.io/)
+### Our novel project page about continual instruction tuning now is available at (https://jingyangqiao.github.io/)

+based on the Exponential Moving Average (EMA) method, we have proposed work about how to resist forgetting in various efficient-parameter include **prompt, prefix, LoRA** with **LLaVA-1.5** backbone.

+### Our project page about unified continual image classification framework now is available at (https://dmcv-ecnu-pegp.github.io/)

-Recently, based on prompt gradient projection method, we have proposed an unified work about how to resist forgetting by gradient projection in various efficient-parameter include **prompt, prefix, adapter, LoRA** with **ViT, CLIP, BLIP** backbones.
+Recently, based on prompt gradient projection method, we have proposed an unified work about how to resist forgetting by gradient projection in various efficient-parameter include **prompt, prefix, adapter, LoRA** with **ViT, CLIP** backbones.

-We will validate our work on more incremental settings, e.g. CIL, TIL, DIL, OIL and IIL (Incremental Instruction Tuning) in the future.
+We have validated our work on more incremental settings, e.g. CIL, TIL, DIL, OIL.

 Detailed information please kindly refer to the above website.